LevKakasenko/state-estimation-bridge/numerical_results.md

 In the case of the turbulence data, also displayed is the total variance explained by the first 100 POD modes.

-## Dip in the smallest singular value of S^T Phi
+## Drop in the smallest non-zero singular value of S^T Phi
-In Section 5.1.1, we remark that the smallest singular value of S^T Phi dips close to zero precisely when the number of modes equals the number of sensors.
-To see this dip, run *smallest_singular_val_plot.py* with the following parameter values:
+In Section 5.1.2, we remark that the smallest non-zero singular value of S^T Phi drops close to zero precisely when the number of modes equals the number of sensors.
+To see this drop, run *smallest_singular_val_plot.py* with the following parameter values:

 | Parameters   | Fourier Data | Turbulence Data |